SocialGeeks/ctf1training/web/README.md

 * DELETE

 # curl

+## How do we know if our request is being tampered with?

+Not perfect and blocked by a lot of sites, but can be a useful debugging tool.

+	curl -X TRACE challenge_server

+## Google search

 curl http://www.google.com/search?q=kali
 ## Gives a client not allowed error, good chance to probe the crowd about figuring out how to figure out why?